microsoft/fast/sites/website/src/docs/design-systems/fast-frame.md

 #### Sizing

-- `baseHeightMultiplier`: TODO - Bheston
+- `baseHeightMultiplier`: This value, multiplied by `designUnit`, sets the base height of most controls.
+Works with adaptive `density` values.
-- `baseHorizontalSpacingMultiplier` TODO - Behston
+- `baseHorizontalSpacingMultiplier` (future): This value, multiplied by `designUnit`, sets the internal horizontal padding of most controls.
+Works with adaptive `density` values.
-- `controlCornerRadius`: Controls the corner radius used by controls with backplates
+- `controlCornerRadius`: Sets the corner radius used by controls with backplates.
-- `density`: Controls spacing between components
+- `density` (in process): An adjustment to sizing tokens `baseHeightMultiplier` and `baseHorizontalSpacingMultiplier`.
 - `designUnit`: The unit size of the Design Grid.
-All controls size themselves as a multiple of this unit.
+Used to calculate height and spacing sizes for controls.

 #### Misc.

-- `direction`: The primary document direction (LTR or RTL)
+- `direction`: The primary document direction (LTR or RTL).
 - `disabledOpacity`: The opacity of disabled controls.
 - `strokeWidth`: Controls the width of the stroke of a component that has a stroke.
 - `focusStrokeWidth`: Controls with width of the stroke of a component that has a stroke when it has document focus.